EDSA: Route description

 After crossing the Pasig River, EDSA enters the city of Makati through Guadalupe, where it provides access to the Rockwell Center, a major mixed-use business park in Makati, through J.P.
 Rizal Avenue.
-The highway also provides quick access to the city of Taguig and the Bonifacio Global City nearby.
-After crossing Buendia Avenue, the highway enters the Ayala Center, an important commercial district in the Philippines, where the Greenbelt and Glorietta shopping centers are located via Ayala Avenue.
+The highway also provides quick access to the city of Taguig nearby.
+After crossing Buendia Avenue, the highway enters the Ayala Center, an important commercial district in the Philippines.
+It also cuts through the exclusive villages of Bel-Air, Forbes Park, Urdaneta, Dasmariñas, and Magallanes.
 The road then curves eastwards, continues on a straight route to the city of Pasay, and passing the Chino Roces Avenue, Osmeña Highway and South Luzon Expressway (SLEX) through Magallanes Interchange.

-EDSA enters Pasay shortly after crossing SLEX and Osmeña Highway in Makati.
+EDSA enters Pasay shortly after crossing the Magallanes Interchange.
 In Pasay, the highway provides access to Ninoy Aquino International Airport via a flyover to Tramo Street.
 EDSA would pass through Pasay Rotonda within Taft Avenue and continues on a straight route until it crosses to Roxas Boulevard.
 After crossing Roxas Boulevard, it becomes known as EDSA Extension and enters Central Business Park 1-A of the Bay City reclamation area, where SM Mall of Asia is located.
 EDSA's terminus is at the Globe Rotunda fronting SM Mall of Asia.

+Bicycle lanes

+The entire span of EDSA has one-way Class II bike lanes along both sides of the road, established as part of the national government's Metropolitan Bike Lane Network and funded by the Bayanihan to Recover as One Act during the COVID-19 pandemic.
+Most of the bicycle lanes along EDSA are paint separated while some sections have physical separation using bollards and concrete barriers.